 Whether you have already dropped a big pile of cash on your expensive earphones or you just don’t like any of the Lightning connected options currently on market, getting a Bluetooh headphone adapter helps you bridge the awkward transition time between headphone jack iPhones and the headphone jack-less iPhone 7.

-Drawbacks of Bluetooth
+Top Drawbacks of Going Wireless

 There’s a reason Bluetooth has been around for a while but you don’t see everyone walking around with Bluetooth headphones.